Tiền Giang province

-Tiền Giang was a former province in the Mekong Delta region of southern Vietnam.
+Tiền Giang was a former province in the Mekong Delta region of southern Vietnam (this is now the eastern part of Đồng Tháp province).

 The province was formed in February 1976, by the merger of Định Tường and Gò Công provinces of former Republic of Vietnam.

 Tiền Giang had an advantage of being located between two important economic regions – the Southern Key Economic Zone (SKEZ) and the Mekong Delta.
 The province is a gateway to Ho Chi Minh City (HCMC) and other eastern provinces as well as those of the Mekong Delta through its system of 150 km road, one expressway, four National Roads (1, 30, 50 and 60).
 The coastline is 32 km long with thousands of coastal warp, which is an advantage for aquatic breeding such as crab and sea-based economic development.

 Mỹ Tho City, acting the leading role of socioeconomic and politic center of Tiền Giang, is the major junction of education, culture and tourism for nearby provinces.
 The city is 70 km away from Ho Chi Minh City to the south and 90 km away from Cần Thơ City to the east.

 On June 12, 2025, Tiền Giang was incorporated into Đồng Tháp province.